mx-psi/tfg/text/Mathematics/04-quantum.md

 :::

 There is an obvious similarity between the $\mathsf{P}$ vs. $\mathsf{NP}$ problem and the $\mathsf{BQP}$ vs. $\mathsf{QMA}$ problem (the latter are also believed to be different).
-Nonetheless, there is no known formal result that relates the two problems, that is, separating one pair of classes would give us, in principle, no information about the other pair. [@AaronsonmathsfBQPvsmathsfQMA2010]
+Nonetheless, there is no known formal result that relates the two problems, that is, separating one pair of classes would give us, in principle, no information about the other pair (@AaronsonmathsfBQPvsmathsfQMA2010).

 The constants $\frac23$ and $\frac13$ can be substituted by any $c \in ]\frac12,1[$, yet the proof in this case is not as straightforward as in the case of the previous classes.
 The problem lies in the quantum *no-cloning theorem*, that prevents us from copying the quantum proof and running the algorithm several times.

-Two approaches are possible for this error reduction; either multiplying the length of the proof by a constant (known as *parallel error reduction*) or relying on the information of the *garbage* registers to reconstruct the proof and run the proof sequentally (*witness-preserving error reduction*) [@VidickQuantumProofs2016; sec.
-3.2].
+Two approaches are possible for this error reduction; either multiplying the length of the proof by a constant (known as *parallel error reduction*) or relying on the information of the *garbage* registers to reconstruct the proof and run the proof sequentally (*witness-preserving error reduction*) (@VidickQuantumProofs2016, sec.
+3.2).
 The latter process has the advantage of preserving the proof size yet its proof is somewhat more contrived.
 Here we present a proof using parallel error reduction.

 :::{.proposition name="QMA error reduction" #prop:qmaerror}
-[@VidickQuantumProofs2016; sec.
-3.2]
+(@VidickQuantumProofs2016, sec.
+3.2)

 Let $c \in ]\frac12,1[$.